 The course consists of informal short lectures with opportunities for delegates to participate through workshops and discussions.

-To introduce delegates to the new Requirement and Advice Document HD 42/17, Walking, Cycling and Horse-Riding Assessment and Review
+This new one-day course introduces delegates to the new Requirement and Advice Document HD 42/17, Walking, Cycling and Horse-Riding Assessment and Review.

-To examine the needs of the vulnerable road users and the facilities and environments required to assist them in travelling safely on the road network
+The course also examines the needs of the vulnerable road users and the facilities and environments required to assist them in travelling safely on the road network.